Florida House Staff

 Liz Doyle, Deputy Executive Director

 Located just outside Orlando, Liz is responsible for facilitating the work of the regions and committees as well as working with the trustees to promote the mission and goals of Florida House.
 In addition, she writes and distributes the Florida House newsletters and oversees the website and social media.

 Liz was introduced to Florida House by her mother and is a second-generation member of the Central Florida Council.
 She has served as Treasurer, Vice President and President.
-Liz was also a member of the Florida House Board of Trustees, serving as Secretary; has held many leadership positions at the First Presbyterian Church; serves on the Learning and Cultural Center Board for the local library, is a member of the Tiger Bay Club of Central Florida and her city’s Public Arts Committee.
+Liz was also a member of the Florida House Board of Trustees, serving as Secretary; has held many leadership positions at the First Presbyterian Church; serves on the Learning and Cultural Center Board and the Trustee Board for the local library; and is a member of the Tiger Bay Club of Central Florida, the Orlando chapter of Daughters of the American Revolution and her city’s Public Arts Committee.
 Liz is a Chi Omega.
-She still loves to travel but happily lives beside a sparkling lake in her childhood home with Sam, her golden retriever.
+She still loves to travel but happily lives beside a sparkling lake in her childhood home.

 A native of both Washington, D.C. and Nashville, Kate comes to Florida House with a background in non-profit fundraising and events management.
 She graduated from Wagner College with a BS in Arts Administration, and holds a certificate in Events Management from the George Washington University School of Business.
 Kate has previously worked with non-profit organizations here in D.C. advocating for arts education and adults with intellectual disabilities.

 Kate grew up spending summers and holidays with family in the Sarasota area.
 Kate loves being part of the Washington D.C. community, and has served as a volunteer tour guide at the Smithsonian National Zoo for the past four years.
 She also enjoys traveling, musical theatre, Harry Potter, and anything having to do with British History.
 Kate lives in Takoma Park, Maryland, with her family and two cats.